Kim Il Sung: Family background

 Kim's family, part of the Jeonju Kim clan, is said to have originated in Jeonju, North Jeolla Province.
 In 1860, his great-grandfather, Kim Ŭngu, settled in the Mangyongdae neighborhood of Pyongyang.
-Kim was reportedly born in the small village of Mangyongdae-guyok (then called Namni) near Pyongyang on 15 April 1912.
+Kim was reportedly born in the small village of Mangyongdae-guyok (then called Namni) or Chilgol, near Pyongyang (then called Heijō) on 15 April 1912.
 According to a 1964 semi-official biography of Kim, he was born in his mother's home in Chingjong, and later grew up in Mangyongdae-guyok.

 According to Kim, his family was always a step away from poverty.
 Kim said that he was raised by a very active Presbyterian Christian family.
 His maternal grandfather was a Protestant minister.
 His father had gone to a missionary school, and he was an elder in the Presbyterian Church.

 In 1919, Kim Hyong-jik participated in the anti-Japanese March First Movement.
 Like most Korean families, Kim's family resented the Japanese occupation of Korea (which had begun on 29 August 1910).
 Japanese repression of Korean opposition was harsh, resulting in the arrest and detention of more than 52,000 Korean citizens in 1912 alone.
 This repression had forced many Korean families to flee the Korean Peninsula, and settle in Manchuria.

 In May 1919, Kim Hyong-jik took Kim Sung Ju and the rest of the family to flee to China and settle in Badaogou.
 Nevertheless, Kim's parents, especially his mother, played a role in the anti-Japanese struggle that was sweeping the peninsula.
 Their exact involvement – whether their cause was missionary, nationalist, or both – is unclear.